-Alibaba is one of the best platforms to find suppliers for your ecommerce business.
+Alibaba is one of the best platforms to find Chinese suppliers for your ecommerce business.
 But is Alibaba legit and safe to buy from?

 The short answer is yes!
 But you must understand how to use Alibaba correctly and do your own due diligence in order to find a quality supplier without getting ripped off.

 In other words, you can’t just haphazardly perform supplier searches on Alibaba and expect to get good results.